nunomartinho9/project-ips-web-app/README.md

 # project-ips-web-app
-My web app for my UNI final project.
+**My web app for my UNI final project.**

 ### CONFIG:

 👉 Create the .env file in the main directory

-👉 Copy the following lines, and update the file with your MySQL host, db_username, password and db_name:
+👉 Copy the following lines, and update the file with your MySQL host, username, password and database name:

              # DB Config
              HOST=